dmlc/xgboost/doc/parameter.rst

 * ``eval_metric`` [default according to objective]

-  - Evaluation metrics for validation data, a default metric will be assigned according to objective (rmse for regression, and logloss for classification, mean average precision for ranking)
+  - Evaluation metrics for validation data, a default metric will be assigned according to objective (rmse for regression, and logloss for classification, `mean average precision` for ``rank:map``, etc.)
   - User can add multiple evaluation metrics.
-Python users: remember to pass the metrics in as list of parameters pairs instead of map, so that latter ``eval_metric`` won't override previous one
+Python users: remember to pass the metrics in as list of parameters pairs instead of map, so that latter ``eval_metric`` won't override previous ones

   - The choices are listed below:

     - ``rmse``: `root mean square error <http://en.wikipedia.org/wiki/Root_mean_square_error>`_